Ecdar/Ecdar-GUI/README.md

 ### JVM
 As with all Java applications, a working JVM is required to run the project.

 You will need Java version 11 containing JavaFX.
-We suggest downloading one of the distributions from https://www.azul.com/downloads/?version=java-11-lts&package=jdk-fx, as this is the version used by the main development team.
+We suggest downloading Azul's Java 11 from https://www.azul.com/downloads/?version=java-11-lts&package=jdk-fx, as this is the version used by the main development team.

 ### Ecdar-ProtoBuf
 This repository utilizes the [Ecdar-ProtoBuf repository](https://github.com/Ecdar/Ecdar-ProtoBuf) for the communication with the engines.
 This dependency is implemented as a submodule that needs to be pulled and updated.
 If you have not yet cloned the code from this repository (the GUI), you can clone both the GUI and the submodule containing the ProtoBuf repository by running the following command: